Spring is the perfect time to give your outdoor living space a bit of love!

-Today we will share the creation of the outdoor living space, our dining room al fresco.
+Today we will share the creation of the outdoor living space, our al fresco dining room.

 Excavating the Site

-It worked great for about an hour until there was a little accident and it tipped over. 😬
+Well it worked great for about an hour, until there was a little accident and it tipped over. 😬

 Now the original plan was to rent the tractor for 3 days to complete our project.
 But after one day we returned it and resorted to manual labor.